 Teach courses in communications, such as organizational communications, public relations, radio/television broadcasting, and journalism.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-Adjunct Instructor, Adjunct Professor, Assistant Professor, Associate Professor, Communication Arts Lecturer, Communication Arts Professor, Communication Instructor, Communication Lecturer, Communication Professor, Communication Skills Instructor, Communication Studies Professor, Communications Media Professor, Instructor, Journalism Instructor, Journalism Professor, Journalist Professor, Lecturer, Mass Communications Professor, Media Arts Professor, Professor, Rhetoric Professor, Speech Communication Professor, Speech Instructor, Speech Professor
+Adjunct Instructor, Adjunct Professor, Assistant Professor, Associate Professor, Communication Arts Lecturer, Communication Arts Professor, Communication Instructor, Communication Lecturer, Communication Professor, Communication Skills Instructor, Communication Studies Professor, Communications Media Professor, Communications Professor, Instructor, Journalism Instructor, Journalism Professor, Journalist Professor, Lecturer, Mass Communications Professor, Media Arts Professor, Professor, Rhetoric Professor, Speech Communication Professor, Speech Instructor, Speech Professor

 Annual Projected Job Openings